Fortis Academy Philosophy

 Strength thru Balance

 Fortis Academy refuses to teach to a test.
 Our standardized testing will be conducted at the end of each year.
 We will not spend our year preparing for it.
 Instead, we will spend our year preparing for life and let the results fall where they may.
 As we are not dependent upon adequate test results for school funding as are the public schools, the results will merely be used to help identify strengths and weaknesses within our program when weighed with other determining factors.

 In 2006, the average American elementary student spent 78 minutes completing their homework every evening.
 That is in addition to spending the entire day at school, for five days of the week.
 Recent studies have shown that excess homework not only fails to produce better test results, but damages children’s interest in learning.
 At Fortis Academy, students will attend school at a maximum of three days per week.
-Their at home assignments can be easily completed on off-campus week days freeing their evenings for family and serendipity.
+Their at home assignments can be easily completed on off-campus week days freeing their evenings for family.